-I can remember my father reading Harry Potter and the Philosopher's Stone to me when I was maybe eight or nine—way back when it was still a new release and before what we now know as "Pottermania" had taken hold.
-I was immediately drawn into the story's fascinating world, and little time passed before I had been made into a lifelong fan.
-I devoured every new novel in the series as it came out and attended my local movie theater to see every film adaptation.
+I can remember my father reading Harry Potter and the Philosopher's Stone to me when I was maybe eight or nine — way back when it was still a new release and before what we now know as "Pottermania" had taken hold of the world with its iron grip.
+Regardless, I was immediately drawn into the story's fascinating world, and little time passed before I had been made into a lifelong fan.
+I devoured every new novel in the series as they came out and attended my local movie theater to see every film adaptation as those came out.
 Harry Potter and the Deathly Hallows is also my all-time favourite novel.
 That's gotta count for something, right?

 Deathly Hallows always seemed to me like it would be the last Harry Potter book we'd ever get.
 And rightly so.
-It was as spectacular a finale as I could have asked for, with every loose end tied up, and J.K.
+It was as spectacular a finale as I could have asked for, with everything wrapped up nice and neat, and J.K.
 Rowling herself seemed pretty adamant that the story was over and done with.
-Up until nine years later, when we were presented with a brand new novel in the series after all, Harry Potter and the Cursed Child.
+Up until nine years later, that is, when we were presented with a brand new novel in the series after all, Harry Potter and the Cursed Child.

 As a disclaimer, I haven't seen the actual Cursed Child play.
 This is just a review of the published script book.